Paramedic: Early history

 Throughout the evolution of pre-hospitalization care, there has been an ongoing association with military conflict.
 One of the first indications of a formal process for managing injured people dates from the Imperial Legions of Rome, where aging Centurions, no longer able to fight, were given the task of organizing the removal of the wounded from the battlefield and providing some form of care.
 Such individuals, although not physicians, were probably among the world's earliest surgeons by default, being required to suture wounds and complete amputations.
 A similar situation existed in the Crusades, with the Knights Hospitaller of the Order of St. John of Jerusalem filling a similar function; this organisation continued, and evolved into what is now known throughout the Commonwealth of Nations as the St. John Ambulance and as the Order of Malta Ambulance Corps in the Republic of Ireland and various countries.

 Early ambulance services

 While civilian communities had organized ways to deal with prehospitalisation care and transportation of the sick and dying as far back as the bubonic plague in London between 1598 and 1665, such arrangements were typically ad hoc and temporary.
 In time, however, these arrangements began to formalize and become permanent.
 During the American Civil War, Jonathan Letterman devised a system of mobile field hospitals employing the first uses of the principles of triage.
-After returning home, some veterans began to attempt to apply what had they had seen on the battlefield to their own communities, and commenced the creation of volunteer life-saving squads and ambulance corps.
+After returning home, some veterans began to attempt to apply what they had seen on the battlefield to their own communities, and commenced the creation of volunteer life-saving squads and ambulance corps.